smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 ### 8.&nbsp;&nbsp; Exercise

 Run all the examples in this post in MSVC.
-In all cases, run the code with optimization disabled (`/Od`) and again with optimization for speed enabled (`/O2`).
+In all cases, run the code with optimization disabled (`/Od`) and again with optimization for speed (`/O2`).
 Analyze the result from each run and compare the results across runs.
 For ease of use, set the active configuration to "Release" in all runs.

 **Note:** [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) is a free and fully functional edition of Visual Studio, and it supports C++ development.